lgq-liao/JohnL-handsOn/README.md

     ```

     **Noted**:
-    - the train dataset will be processed and catched once only, relaunch the train-cv.py for the training after the dataset cached.
+    - the train dataset will be processed and catched once only.
     - the fune-tuned model will be saved in folder **wav2vec2-large-960h-cv**

 ---